Academic Policy and Regulations for Undergraduate Programs

 99 experimental course in Baldwin Online and Adult Programs only

-The grading symbols used by the college are as follows:
+The grading symbols used by the university are as follows:

 B very good